az4if/AniProxy-v2/Readme.md

 - The proxy waits — using AniList's own `Retry-After` header if one was sent, otherwise an exponential back-off (300 ms → 600 ms → 1 200 ms)
 - It retries on the next non-exhausted identity, up to **3 retries** (4 attempts total) before returning the 429 to the client

+> [!IMPORTANT]
-> **Important — what this pool does and doesn't do:** the identity pool and its counters are an **in-memory, per-instance, best-effort local throttle**.
+> **What this pool does and doesn't do:** the identity pool and its counters are an **in-memory, per-instance, best-effort local throttle**.
 They are not shared across the multiple serverless instances Vercel may run concurrently, and they reset whenever an instance cold-starts.
 Rotating the `User-Agent` string also does **not** change the underlying network connection — all 6 identities still go out from the same instance's IP.
 If AniList's rate limiting keys off IP address or auth token rather than `User-Agent`, the pool does not multiply your real quota with AniList; what it reliably gives you is request pacing and automatic retry/back-off on 429s, not a verified throughput multiplier.
 Treat any "effective req/min" figure as a theoretical local ceiling, not a guaranteed number against AniList's actual enforcement.

 ### Upstash Redis caching